elbersb/segregation/README.md

 #> 2 H     0.422 0.000985
 ```

-Decompose segregation into a between-state and a within-state term:
+Decompose segregation into a between-state and a within-state term (the
+sum of these equals total segregation):

 ``` r
 # between states